MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/codec-query.md

 The **[FindAllAsync](/uwp/api/windows.media.core.codecquery.findallasync)** method returns all installed codecs that match the supplied parameters.
 These parameters include a **[CodecKind](/uwp/api/windows.media.core.codeckind)** value specifying whether you are querying for audio or video codecs or both, a **[CodecCategory](/uwp/api/windows.media.core.codeccategory)** value specifying whether you are querying for encoders or decoders, and a string that represents the media encoding subtype for which you are querying, such as H.264 video or MP3 audio.

-Specify empty string or null for the subtype value to return codecs for all subtypes.
+Specify empty string for the subtype value to return codecs for all subtypes.
 The following example lists all of the video encoders installed on the device.

 :::code language="csharp" source="~/../snippets-windows/windows-uwp/audio-video-camera/TranscodeWin10/cs/MainPage.xaml.cs" id="SnippetFindAllEncoders":::